2015 Argentine general election: Primary elections

-These candidates didn't receive at least of the 1.5% of valid votes to pass to the general election.
+The candidates of five parties failed in their attempt at passing the 1.5% threshold in the primary elections that would have allowed them to run in the general election.

 Campaign and controversies

 With Kirchner unable to run, three candidates led the opinion polls; Daniel Scioli, Sergio Massa and Mauricio Macri.
 Several controversies took place during the time of the elections, or related to the elections themselves.

 The primary elections and some local elections had scandals of Electoral fraud.
 There was a frequent theft of ballot papers from the polling places.
 State-owned Correo Argentino collects the results of each school and sends them to a centralized location for their global count; there have been reports of inconsistencies between the results signed in the schools and those informed by Correo Argentino.
 Tucumán even had a case of people burning ballot boxes, which led to several demonstrations at Plaza Independencia.
 There was policial repression on those demonstrations, leading to further scandals.

 Journalist Jorge Lanata aired an interview with a prisoner sentenced for the 2008 Triple crime, who claimed that Aníbal Fernández was the mastermind of that crime.
 This increased the tensions between Fernández and Domínguez, as Fernández considered that Domínguez helped Lanata somehow.
 Scioli stayed away from both precandidates to governor in the last week before the primary elections, which were won by Fernández.

 Ariel Velázquez, a sympathizer of the Radical Civic Union, was shot in his house in Jujuy, after taking part in the political campaign.
 He died two weeks later, and the Tupac Amaru organization (led by Kirchnerite Milagro Sala) was blamed for it.
 President Cristina Kirchner claimed that he was not a Radical, which was refuted by his family.

 Several cities in the Buenos Aires Province suffered big floods during the primary elections, and the following week.
 The flood affected 10,000 people.
 Daniel Scioli had left to Italy at that moment, and made a rushed return.
 Mauricio Macri considered it a result of poor urban planning under Scioli's provincial government, and compared it with the lack of flooding in Buenos Aires during the same storm, which had undergone flood prevention works under his leadership.
 Scioli accused users of social networks to plot to damage his public image, and claimed that he has all of them identified.

 Vote buying is also a common tool utilized in Argentine elections.
 As for this election, the director for the Center for Research and Social Action, Rodrigo Zarazaga stated, “Vote buying strategies will probably sway 5 to 12 percent of Argentine voters on Sunday.”
 An example of vote buying during this election took place in Buenos Aires.
 Voters in this area were given the option to vote for particular candidates during the municipal elections in Tucumán.
 The Argentine citizens that actually promised had received “sacks stuffed with bottles of cooking oil, pasta and flour.”